+Signed: Date:

-Stuart McKellar, Director of Finance
+Stuart McKellar, Board Director: Resources

 Approval of the Final Accounts

 The Council's Audit Committee, being the relevant body within the Authority for such purpose, approved the final accounts on the date below.
-The dates of approval are also taken as the dates that the accounts were authorised for issue.
+The dates of approval are also taken as the date that the accounts were authorised for issue.

+Signed: Date:

+Chair of Audit Committee